-Students are responsible for complying with the announcements and regulations printed in this catalog, in the Registration Guide, and with all policies, rules and regulations of the university and this campus.
+Students are responsible for complying with the announcements and regulations printed in this catalog and with all policies, rules and regulations of the university and this campus.
 Students will not be able to register or receive transcripts of record or diplomas until they have met all university obligations.

-If students believe that they have been discriminated against or harassed, they may contact Student Judicial Affairs at (530) 752-1128 or the Title IX and Americans with Disabilities Act Compliance Coordinator, (530) 752-9466, for information and assistance.
+If students believe that they have been subject to prohibited discrimination or harassment, they may contact OSSJA at 530-752-1128 or the Campus Chief Compliance Officer at 530-752-9466, for information and assistance.
 It is important to seek assistance as soon as possible, as time limits may apply to some grievance processes.
-Advice is also available from the Sexual Harassment Information Line at (530) 752-2255 and the campus Sexual Harassment Officer at (530) 752-9255.
-Graduate students may contact Graduate Studies at (530) 752-0650 and/or the Graduate Student Association at (530) 752-6108.
+Advice is also available from the Harassment and Discrimination Assistance and Prevention Program.
+Individuals may use an Anonymous Call Line at 530-752-2255 or the HDAPP Office at 530-752-9255.

-Grades may not be changed once they have been submitted to the Office of the University Registrar unless (1) a clerical error has been made (e.g., homework score was added incorrectly) or (2) a procedural error has affected the student's grade (e.g., misapplication of grading procedures.).
-Students who believe they received an incorrect grade due to a clerical or procedural error should ask their instructor to file a grade change form with the Office of the University Registrar.
+Students who believe they received an incorrect grade due to a clerical or procedural error should ask their instructor to file a Request for Grade Change form with the Office of the University Registrar; see Retroactive Grade Changes.
 If the instructor does not agree, the student should discuss the matter with the chair of the department.
-If at that point the matter is still unresolved, the student may request a change of grade by filing a grade change petition with the Office of the University Registrar.
+If at that point the matter is still unresolved, the student may file a file a grade grievance with the a Grade Change Deputy to the Academic Senate Committee in the Office of the University Registrar in 3100 Dutton Hall.
 Requests must be made by the end of the following quarter.

 The Academic Senate Committee on Grade Changes reviews requests for grade changes and, like the instructor, has no authority to reevaluate student work but can change the grade if it finds a documented clerical or procedural error.
 In the case of a challenged grade, the student will be expected to bear the burden of proving that a clerical or procedural error occurred and caused the incorrect grade to be assigned.
-If the alleged procedural error involves arbitrary treatment or prohibited discrimination, the Committee may inform the student of his/her right to file a complaint under campus grievance procedures (see nondiscrimination policy).
-For more information, students may contact the Office of Student Judicial Affairs at (530) 752-1128.
+If a student believes that the grading error was the result of prohibited discrimination or arbitrary treatment, the student may file a complaint with the Office of Student Support and Judicial Affairs (OSSJA) in 3200 Dutton Hall.
+For more information, contact OSSJA at 530-752-1128 or firstname.lastname@example.org.

-See the posted UC Davis Registration Guide at http://registrar.ucdavis.edu for further details.
-See guidelines for the Committee on Grade Changes at http://academicsenate.edu/GCC.
+For more details, see the http://registrar.ucdavis.edu/records/grades/changes.cfm.
+See guidelines for the Committee on Grade Changes at http://academicsenate.ucdavis.edu/GCC.
 Questions regarding this process should be directed to the Deputy to the Committee on Grade Changes at GradeChanges@ucdavis.edu.

-If you need a requirement waived or any other type of variance, contact your faculty adviser or the appropriate dean's office for information on your college's procedures.
-If you cannot get satisfaction through normal channels, contact the ASUCD Student Advocacy Grievance Center or the Committee on Student-Faculty Relationships; see ASUCD Student Advocacy Grievance Center, below.
+If you need a requirement waived or any other type of variance, contact your faculty adviser or the appropriate dean's office or the Biology Academic Success Center for information on your college's procedures.
+If you cannot get satisfaction through normal channels, contact the ASUCD Student Advocacy Grievance Center or the Committee on Student-Faculty Relationships; see See ASUCD Student Advocacy Grievance Center., below.

 The ASUCD Student Advocacy Grievance Center advocates students’ academic and nonacademic concerns to the faculty and administration.
 Grievance counselors assist students one-on-one, directing them to appropriate channels through which to state their academic grievances (e.g., student-faculty relations, sexual harassment, grade change problems, pre-judicial treatment in the classroom and problems with academic procedure and policy) and nonacademic grievances (e.g., campus facilities, campus safety, ASUCD and any other nonacademic concerns).
 All information discussed between counselors and students is completely confidential.
 Students can get counseling, referrals and support to aid in the resolution of these matters.